marmelab/ra-sqlite-dataprovider/README.md

 Following the very motivating blog post of phiresky ["Hosting SQLite databases on Github Pages"](https://phiresky.github.io/blog/2021/hosting-sqlite-databases-on-github-pages/), here is a POC to generate a react-admin administration not relying on an API but directly on a SQLite database hosted on a static server (in this case the Github pages server).

+This repository illustrates the blog post "[Using An SQLite Database Live In React-Admin](https://marmelab.com/blog/2021/10/14/using-an-sqlite-database-live-in-react-admin.html)".

 ## Installation

 ```bash